Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Conclusions

+More broadly, our results highlight the large-$n$ $O(n)$ model as a particularly transparent setting in which mesoscopic long-range dynamics can be analyzed beyond a semi-qualitative Floquet description.
+In this sense, the exact solution of the model provides a useful benchmark for future analytical approximations—such as the $1/n$ expansion~\cite{ZinnJustin}—and for the study of more generic long-range systems where the same interplay between persistent collective oscillations and spatially modulated quantum modes is expected to arise.

-Our analysis can be extended to the long-range–to–short-range crossover, understanding how the resonance mechanism and the time-scale separation break down as the decay exponent approaches the weak-long-range regime, $\alpha\to d$.
-In particular, it would be interesting to investigate the relation among the classical oscillations of the high-energy ultra-local mode and the undamped oscillations observed in the short-range regime of the $O(n)$ model~\cite{maraga2015aging}, which have recently been related to the presence of high-energy Higgs oscillations coming from beyond the edge the spectral band~\cite{giachetti2025universality}.
+A natural extension of our analysis concerns the crossover from the strong to the weak long-range regime, $\alpha\to d$, where the resonance mechanism and the associated separation of timescales are expected to break down.
+In this respect, it would be particularly interesting to clarify the relation between the ultra-local oscillations discussed here and the persistent high-energy oscillations observed in the short-range $O(n)$ model~\cite{maraga2015aging}, which have recently been related to Higgs-like modes lying beyond the edge of the spectral band~\cite{giachetti2025universality}.

 Finally, the present framework could be expanded to explain the interplay between persistent mean-field oscillations and spatially-modulated quantum modes observed in other strong-long-range models—most notably in semiclassical analyses of the LMG model~\cite{lipkin1965validity} (see e.g. Refs.~\cite{lerose2018chaotic,pappalardi2018scrambling}).
 As the interplay between semiclassical chaos and emergent integrability in long-range many-body systems remains largely unexplored, clarifying whether such oscillations can be universally interpreted as manifestations of resonant or near-integrable sectors would significantly unify the phenomenology of long-range models.